yaoazhen/broadcast/README.md

 broadcast
 ===========

-Instead of using the Observer pattern to explicitly set many-to-many listeners and events.
-BaseStation  allows you to broadcast events globally across colleagues.
+Instead of using the Observer pattern to explicitly set many-to-many listeners and events. broadcast allows you to broadcast events globally across colleagues.

 Recommend Article: